acmcarther/cargo-raze/README.md

 See examples in the automatically updated examples repository:
 [github.com/acmcarther/cargo-raze-examples](https://github.com/acmcarther/cargo-raze-examples)

-## WARNING!!!
+## Caution: Under Development!

 This is still under heavy development.
 It has few tests and is very unstable.
-Please do not use it in a production environment!
 It relies on some custom changes to the [rules_rust](https://github.com/bazel/rules_rust) library to support build scripts and duplicate crate definitions.
 The changes are available in the [diff between my repo and master](https://github.com/bazelbuild/rules_rust/compare/master...acmcarther:acm-06-17-hotfixes).

 If you'd like to use it anyway, you are definitely welcome to.
 Please direct any questions to acmcarther@: your input would be very helpful to guide development